-Last night I was reminiscing over super old pictures on my computer and I ran into a grouping of photos from the summer going in to my freshman year of high school.
+Last night I was reminiscing over super old pictures on my computer.
+I ran into a grouping of photos from the summer going in to my freshman year of high school.
+Long before I fought for recovery.
 A few things stood out to me…

 - I was wearing way too much black eye liner and makeup to be just hanging out at the pool (it’s actually kind of cringe worthy).

 - My cousins who are now growing into adulthood were babies.

 - I look so uncomfortable.
 You can totally see evidence of it it in my facial expressions and body language.